-Enhance the visitor experience by providing fit-for-purpose visitor information services, including the development of Te Tomokanga and the use of digital services.
+Enhance the visitor experience by providing fif-for-purpose visitor information services, including the development of Te Tomokanga and the use of digital services.

 Status Achieved Achieved Not achieved Not achieved Not achieved Result to June 2021 The visitor satisfaction research began in March 2021, with monthly surveying.
-At end of June 2021, 86% of visitors to the region were satisfied with their visit.
-Research conducted by Forward HQ.
-Sample size n=277, resulting in an associated margin of error of +/-6%.
-Customer Radar was implemented in the Tauranga I-STTE from January 2020.
+At end of June 2021, 86 % of visitors to the region were satisfied with their visit.
+Research conducted by Forward HG.
+Sample size n=277, resulting in an associated margin of error of +7-6%.
+Customer Radar was implemented in the Tauranga i-SITE from January 2020.
 However, there was little customer engagement with a total of six responses (all from satisfied customers).
-The Te Tornokanga plan has been indefinitely suspended as Tauranga City Council withdrew funding due to restrictions on its capital budgets.
-The government's cruise ship ban remains in place meaning there will be no cruise ship visits for this coming 2021 to 2022 season.
+The 1e Tomokanga plan has been indefinitely suspended as Tauranga City Council withdrew funding due to restrictions on its capital budgets.
+The government's cruise ship ban remains in place meaning there will be no cruise ship visits for this conning 2021 to 2022 season.
 However, bookings for the 2022 to 2023 season are ramping up.
-The review of the cruse model is underway with TBOP tating a leadership role in exploring all the factors (call, economic, cultural, and environmental) that will come to play in preparing for the return of these sector.
-As part of this, TBOP's General Manager has joined the Cruise NZ board to champion these issues at a national level in addition to working dosely with Port of Tauranga, industry, and other cruise ship port locations.
-TBOP will continue to review the model in preparation for the 2022 to 2023 season commencement.
-The proposed Future Network Strategy is yet to be finalised by the i-SITE NZ board.
+The review of the cruise modelis tunderway with TBOP taking alledership to the nexploring all the factors (social, economic, cultural, and environmental) that will come to play in preparing for the return of the sector.
+As part of this, TBOP's General Manager has joined the Cruise NZ board to champion these issues at a national level in addition to working dosely with Port of Tauranga, inclustry, and other cruise ship port locations.
+TBOP will continue to review the model in preparation for the 2023 to 2023 season commencement.
+The proposed Future Network Strategy is yet to be finalised by the LSITE NZ board.
 The forum has consequently been delayed to 30 August 2021 (due to Covid lockdown) and TBOP will attend.
 2020-2021 Goal (June 2021) The implementation of visitor satisfaction research.
 The implementation of the Visitor Information Services user survey.
-Complete the concept and detailed design, commence site investigations subject to national LSITE review and market conditions.
-Undertake three workshops to explore ideas for the redevelopment of the cruise inclusivity to operate post-COVID-19 (and implement any changes, depending on market conditions).
-Participate in the review of the Future Network Strategy with i-SITE New Zealand and report to Tauranga City Council.
+Complete the concept and detailed design, commence site investigations subject to national i-SITE review and market conditions.
+Undertake three workshops to explore lideas for the redevelopment of the cruis influstry to operate post-COVID-19 (and implement any changes, depending on market conditions).
+Participate in the review of the Future Network Strategy with i-SITE New Zealand and report to Tauranga City Councili.
 Baseline There is no current baseline data; a new measure is to be implemented in 2020-2021.
 No current baseline data - new measure to be implemented in 2020-2021.
 Local and central government funding is confirmed.
-TBOP identified the need to review the current store excursion contracts due to the COVID-19 pandemic.
+TBOP identified the need to review the current shore excursion contracts due to the COVID-19 pandemic.
 Consulting on Future Network Strategy.
 Data Source Visitor satisfaction research findings.
 Visitor Information Services user survey.
 Design progress.
 Summary report from workshops.
 Report prepared for Council.
 Performance Measures Understand, measure, and improve visitor satisfaction and perceptions.
-Continue to implement the Visitor Experience Plan including continuing to provide fit-for-purpose visitor information services and exploring new opportunities.
+Continue to implement the Visitor Experience Plan including continuing to provide filt-firs-purpose visitor information services and exploring new opportunities.
 Continue the project plan for Te Tomokanga.
 Review the cruise sector model post-COVID-19.
 Review and action the i-SITE Future Network Strategy.